insign/server-for-web/README.md

 You are welcome, just do a PR with some explanation.

 ## License
-> Licensed under GNU LESSER GENERAL PUBLIC LICENSE.
+> Licensed under lgpl3.0.
 Check the [GNU GPL3 License](./LICENSE) file for more details.